zhengxinchang/swapfinder/README.md

 ## Project Overview

-`swapfinder` is a tool for fast identification of sample swaps.
+`swapfinder` is a tool for the fast identification of sample swaps.
 It achieves this by calculating and comparing SNP barcodes of samples.

+It is inspired by [CCLHunter], which is a web-based tool for identifying cancer cell lines. `swapfinder` uses the SNP barcode from the CCLHunter project but provides a command-line tool for users to identify any sample swaps.

 ## Features